adambedenbaugh/aws-cloudwatch-boomi-monitor/README.md

 ## Bash Script for Automation

-The previous outlines the manual steps.
+The previous sections outline the manual steps.
 The aws-cloudwatch-boomi-monitor.sh script can automate those steps.
-Place the bash script, collectd.conf, and amazon-cloudwatch-agent.json files into the same directory.
+Place the bash script, collectd.conf, and amazon-cloudwatch-agent.json files into the same directory by cloning the repo.
 Then execute the aws-cloudwatch-boomi-monitor.sh bash script.

 ## Setting Up Cloudwatch